Can I claim workers' compensation if injured in a car accident at work, On Lunch, or on my way to or from work?

 This is where there has been a substantial deviation or delay in the journey to or from the workplace.

-For example, on her way home from work, Mary deviates from her course home to pick up some groceries at the supermarket.
+Okay so for example, lets say 'Mary' is on her way home from work, Mary deviates from her course home to pick up some groceries at the supermarket.

 After leaving the supermarket, she is involved in a car accident on her way home.